 - I. Tomic, P-Y Chen, M. Breza, J. McCann, (2018), Antilizer: Run Time Self-Healing Security for Wireless Sensor Networks, In Proc.
 IEA MobiQuitous.

 - S. Yang , Y. Tahir , P-Y Chen , M. (2016), Distributed Optimization in Energy Harvesting Sensor Networks with Dynamic In-network Data, In Proc.
 IEEE INFOCOM.

 - P-Y Chen , S. Yang, J. McCann, (2015), Distributed Real-Time Anomaly Detection in Networked Industrial Sensing Systems, IEEE Trans.
 Ind.
 Electron., Vol. 62, p.3832-3842.

 - P-Y Chen, S. Yang , J. McCann, , (2015), Detection of False Data Injection Attacks in Smart-Grid Systems, IEEE Commun.
 Mag. , Vol. 53, p.206-213

-A on-site low-power wireless sensor network
+A in-door low-power wireless sensor network in a winery

 In order to capture the WEF nexus, Po-Yu designed and deployed a state-of-the-art wireless sensor system.
 47 sensing devices and a PC-based base station have been deployed in the Ridgeview winery to capture the ambient information from Ridgeview since late 2016.
 A solar-powered device was also tested with the system to capture its own energy profile.
 This deployment can be regarded as an initial trail which helps us to establish a system that will capture the WEF information from both the in-door winery and our-door vineyards in 2017.